-Before we try to solve a problem, we must understand that a man can never be a root cause of a problem and if your root cause is a man, then you can never solve that problem.
+Before we try to solve a problem, we must understand that a man can never be a root cause of a problem, and if your root cause is a man, you can never solve that problem.

-So, I consciously use the sequence of ‘Machine, Material, Method, Measurement, Man and Mother Nature’.
+So, I consciously use the ‘Machine, Material, Measurement, Method, Man and Mother Nature’ sequence.

 My Guru use to say,